Huang Xueqin

-Huang Xueqin (黃雪琴 (Huáng Xuěqín); born in 1988), also known as Sophia Huang Xueqin, is a Chinese #MeToo activist, women's rights activist, and independent journalist.
+Huang Xueqin (黃雪琴 (Huáng Xuěqín); born 1988), also known as Sophia Huang Xueqin, is a Chinese #MeToo activist, women's rights activist, and independent journalist.
 Before working as an independent journalist, Huang served as an investigative journalist for several newspapers in Guangzhou, China.
 In September 2021, she and another activist, Wang Jianbing (王建兵), disappeared and were believed to have been detained on charges of subversion of state power.
 In 2022, she received the Wallis Annenberg Justice for Women Journalists Award from the International Women's Media Foundation (IWMF), given to a journalist who is unjustly imprisoned.
 In June 2024, Huang was sentenced to five years in prison after having been found guilty of subverting state power, while Wang was sentenced to three and a half years.

 Career

 Sexual harassment report on Chinese female journalists

 In October 2017, Huang initiated a survey on Chinese female journalists' experiences on sexual harassment and collected 416 answers.
 On March 7, 2018, based on this survey, a Sexual Harassment Report on Chinese Women Journalists were released.
 According to the report, over 80% of women journalists had experience of being sexually harassed, 42.2% of women journalists who participated in the survey experienced sexual harassment more than one time.